 • Visitation to Lake Meredith National Recreation Area has been extremely high since the COVID-19 pandemic began.
 Please help us keep our recreational resource safe and clean by packing out the trash you bring into the park.
 Also remember there are always risks when recreating around water.
 Wind and weather can change quickly.
 NPS recommends wearing a coast guard approved personal floatation device anytime you are recreating in and around the water.

-As of April 7, 2020, Lake Meredith National Recreation Area will offer very limited services outside those that support visitor or resource protection.
-At Lake Meredith National Recreation Area, the following services and operations will be suspended in order to comply with the Texas and local health guidance:
+At Lake Meredith National Recreation Area, the following services and operations will remain suspended in order to comply with the national, Texas, and local health guidance:

 The health and safety of our visitors, employees, volunteers, and partners at Lake Meredith National Recreation Area is our number one priority.
 The National Park Service (NPS) is working servicewide with federal, state, and local authorities to closely monitor the COVID-19 pandemic.
 We will notify the public when we resume full operations and provide updates on our website https://www.nps.gov/lamr/index.htm and social media channels.

 EXPERIENCE YOUR AMERICA TM The National Park Service cares for special places saved by the American people so that all may experience our heritage.

 Outdoor spaces at Lake Meredith National Recreation Area remain accessible to the public in accordance with the latest federal, state, and local health guidance.